 Symptoms depend on tumor size, type and location.
-Symptoms might be caused when a tumor presses on a nerve or damages a certain area of the brain.
+Brain tumor symptoms might be caused when a tumor presses on a nerve or damages a certain area of the brain.
 They also might be caused when the brain swells or fluid builds up within the skull.
 The most common symptoms of brain tumors include:

 These symptoms are not sure signs of a brain tumor.
 Other conditions also can cause these problems.
-If you are experiencing these symptoms, see a doctor as quickly as possible.
+If you’re experiencing these symptoms, see a doctor as quickly as possible.

 - Surgical resection: A procedure that removes part of an organ or gland.
 It can also be used to remove a tumor and normal tissue around it.